 The following task codes shall be used when managing, excavating, handling, and remediating contaminated soils.

-Task Codes 6.1.1 and 6.1.2 - Excavated Soil Field Monitoring, Shoring, and Soil Load Out Oversight
+Task Codes 6.1.1 and 6.1.2 - Excavated Soil Field Monitoring, Shoring, Soil Load Out, and Oxidant Injection Oversight

-These task codes may be used when performing field monitoring of soil excavations, shoring and load out oversight activities.
+These task codes may be used when performing field monitoring of soil excavations, shoring and load out, and oxidant injection oversight activities.
 Task Code 6.1.1 is used when greater than 6 hours of one person’s time (including travel time) is applied to these activities; task code 6.1.2 is used when 6.0 hours or less (including travel time) is applied to these activities.
 Evidence in the form of field notes and/or lab data of samples collected must be provided to document the occurrence of excavated soil field monitoring.

 Items covered under these task codes include:

-Coordination and labor to conduct excavated soil field monitoring, sample collection, shoring and soil load-out oversight;
+Coordination and labor to conduct excavated soil field monitoring, sample collection, shoring, soil load-out and oxidant injection oversight;

 Field preparation and breakdown;